saranshbansal/learn-aws/NOTES_S3_AND_DATABASES.md

 - Retrieval of data from DAX reduces the read load on DynamoDB tables.
 - This may result in being able to reduce the provisioned read capacity on the table.

+## DynamoDB Security using IAM
+In DynamoDB, you have the option to specify conditions when granting permissions using an IAM policy.
+For example, you can:

+- Grant permissions to allow users `read-only` access to certain items and attributes in a table or a secondary index.
+- Grant permissions to allow users `write-only` access to certain attributes in a table, based upon the identity of that user.

+To implement this kind of fine-grained access control, you write an IAM permissions policy that specifies conditions for accessing security credentials and the associated permissions.
+You then apply the policy to IAM users, groups, or roles that you create using the IAM console.

+- Your IAM policy can restrict access to individual items in a table, access to the attributes in those items, or both at the same time.
+- You use the IAM `Condition` element to implement a fine-grained access control policy.
+By adding a Condition element to a permissions policy, you can allow or deny access to items and attributes in DynamoDB tables and indexes, based upon your particular business requirements.
+- You can also grant permissions on a table, but restrict access to specific items in that table based on certain primary key values.

 # Amazon ElastiCache
 ElastiCache is a web service that makes it easy to deploy and run `Memcached` or `Redis` protocol-compliant server nodes in the cloud.